 This option is expected to deliver a substantially lower value of EUE compared to Option 1 (the base case) as it is developed to address the identified need in its entirety.
-The expected reduction of EUE is nearly identical under Option 3 as for Option 2, however Option 3 is significantly more expensive compared to Option 2.
+The expected reduction of EUE is nearly identical under Option 3 as for Option 2.

-The capital cost of Option 3 is approximately \$105.9 million (real \$2024) including:
+The capital cost of Option 3 is approximately \$105.9 million (real 2024) including: